katewang1/Employee_Attrition_Analysis/README.md

 ### Neural Network
-The Neural network we ended with used 2 layers as well as an ouput layer.
-The Keras sequential model was used along with 3 layers using the sigmoid activation functoin, as it is the best for binary classification. it ended with a 87.41% accuracy with a loss of 1.97 so it performed extremely well.
-However given it was completed late in the process and we were unabl to get the breakdown of false positives and negatives we did not use this on the website.
+The Neural network we ended with used 2 layers, as well as an ouput layer.
+The Keras sequential model was used, along with 3 layers using the sigmoid activation function, as it is best for binary classification.
+The model ended with a 87.41% accuracy and with a loss of 1.97, so it performed extremely well.
+However, given it was completed late in the process, we were unable to get the breakdown of false positives and negatives.
+We also did not go with this model for use on our website.
 </br>
 </br>

 ## Dashboard

-We completed feature elimination by determining feature importance from the random forest model and also ascertaining the features that are influenced by multiculinearity.
-We reduced the features to 23 in total for the app which also increases the likelihood of a user to fill out the form in its entirety.
-We decided to utilize the logistic regression model among all models because it contained the least amount of false negative values during training and testing.
+We decided on which features to eliminate for the website by determining feature importance from the random forest model, ruling out features that bared little weight on the models, and by ascertaining which features were most influenced by multiculinearity.
+We reduced the features to 23 in total for the app, which also increased the likelihood of a user filling out the form in its entirety.
+We decided to utilize the logistic regression model out of the three tested models, because it contained the least amount of false negative values during training and testing.
 The model is then saved and loaded into the app through serialization and de-serialization.

 A key is provided to the user so that every input is numerical.
 Placeholders within each textbox are values of the first row of the dataset.
 Eash field is required so that any missing input will be pointed out to the user and data will not be posted to the server until every textbox is filled.
 The model utilizes user input to calculate the probability of an employee staying compared to leaving and returns the more probable result.